Now that you have your Banff itinerary ready, it’s time to get packing.

 Zoom lens to capture Canadian wildlife

-GoPro camera if we’re packing ultra-light for our runs, biking trips, or stand up paddleboarding.
-Having a built-in stabilization even if I’m bouncing with the camera is priceless.
+GoPro camera if we pack ultra-light for our runs, biking trips, or stand-up paddleboarding.
+A built-in stabilization, even if I’m bouncing with the camera, is priceless.

-Lakes in the Canadian Rockies are icy cold as they are glacial fed, so in case you’d like to go for a swim, I recommend warmer Johnson Lake in Banff or Edith Lake in Jasper.
+Lakes in the Canadian Rockies are icy cold as they are glacial-fed, so if you’d like to swim, I recommend Johnson Lake in Banff or Edith Lake in Jasper.
 Other alpine lakes are fantastic for a quick dip to test your endurance, but not so much for a swim.

 There are several hot springs in the Canadian Rockies if you’d like a relaxing soak.

-This Banff packing list wouldn’t be complete with a bear spray, an essential item while hiking in the Canadian Rockies.
-While you should always make noise while hiking so the bears can hear you, it’s highly recommended carrying a bear spray within arm’s reach (as you can see below – secured in front of the backpack) and learn how to use it.
+Essential item while hiking in the Canadian Rockies.
+While you should always make noise while hiking so the bears can hear you, carrying a bear spray and learning how to use it is highly recommended.

 Banff Packing List - Healy Pass Hike in Banff National Park